 New game alert!

-At first, I wasn't sure how this was gonna go as we've been burnt by so-called 8-bit conversions before.
-However, this booted up great with a neat intro and looks the business!
-Based on Donkey Kong with a dollop of Popeye, it's set in 1983 as the gaming industry crashed (which I was completely unaware of being a Spectrum kid then!)
+* Many newer STFMs have an empty Blitter Chip socket so head over to the EXXOS webSTore.At first, I wasn't sure how this was gonna go - we've been burned by so-called 8-bit conversions before.
+However, it booted up with a neat intro and looks the business!
+Based on Donkey Kong with a dollop of Popeye, it's set in 1983 as the gaming industry crashed (which I was unaware of as a Spectrum kid!)

 Anyhow, an Italian plumber has teamed up with an angry-looking monkey and kidnapped ten gaming heroes: Pac-Man, Pitfall Harry, Q-Bert, Frogger, and others.
-They are all preparing for a hideous death at the hands of these criminals from the East so go and rescue them all to foil Mario's plan and stop this invasion.
+They are all preparing for a hideous death at the hands of these criminals from the East, so go and rescue them to foil Mario's plan and stop this invasion.

 The game ends once each and every gaming hero has been rescued.
 Easier said than done...